Michael Tindall, thinQ Co-Founder & CTO, Demos the Company’s Revolutionary Least Cost Routing (LCR) Engine

 thinQ’s co-founders, Aaron Leon (CEO) and Michael Tindall (CTO), veterans of the telecom world, identified toll-free calling as an industry that was ripe for disruption.

 The company’s cloud communications platform gives companies the ability to save money on every call by routing their calls over the Internet through multiple carriers, gaining reliability, flexibility, and automatic disaster recovery.
 Add a customer service team standing ready to answer partner questions, delivering support in minutes versus days, and you’ve got yourself a recipe for toll-free calling disruption with a human touch.

 For the last 20 years, Michael has made a career out of engineering disruptive communication technology.

 After building one of the industry’s first cloud-based platforms to route call over the Internet through the best-cost carriers and routes (known as Least Cost Routing or, simply, LCR), he co-founded thinQ in 2009.

 Mike took time away from working with our development teams to discuss his innovative, first-of-its-kind technology that’s reinvented how contact centers, enterprise companies, and telecommunications providers manage their toll-free calling.

 How did you arrive at the decision to develop this cloud-based technology to modernize toll-free call routing?

 We’re in an industry that’s very antiquated in many regards, and my goal has always been to move technology forward to modernize voice communications.
-Today that means intelligent, cloud-based software that untethers companies from single carriers, commitments, minimum buys at flat rates.
-Instead, the cloud and our software gives you flexibility, cost savings, and reliability.
+Today that means intelligent, cloud-based software that untethers companies from single carriers and rates that aren’t updated several times a month.
+Instead, the cloud and our platform gives you flexibility, cost savings, and reliability.